seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 I engraved in my heart the role I must fulfill as her guard knight.

 「Of course, the same failure will not be tolerated.
-You should improve your skills as much as possible in preparation for next year's Ruel gathering.
+You should improve your skills as much as possible in preparation for next year's Ruelle gathering.
 I will instruct Karstedt and Eckhart to give you special training.」

 「...Thank you.」